angkoonhian/Client-side-NgRx-Todolist/Userguide.md

 <p>Start by pressing on Add Todo button at the top.
 A default card with pre filled data is created that is open to editing.</p>
 <h2><ul>2.4 Editing Todos</ul></h2>
 <p>Click on the edit button on the existing cards (Todos), the form above will be automatically filled up and linked to the Todo card.
 Update it by simply replacing the values within it.
-Images can also be re uploaded.</p>
+Todos can only be updated if an image is uploaded to the edited form.</p>
 <h2><ul>2.4 Deleting Todos</ul></h2>
 <p>Simply click on the 'Completed' button to complete the task and remove the Todo card.</p>
 <h1>Features</h1>